afaqwaheed/ecommerce/app/public/wp-content/plugins/elementor/readme.txt

 6. **Motion Effects** - Add entrance animations and transitions to any element in your website to captivate visitors.

 == Changelog ==

+= 3.20.4 - 2024-04-10 =

+* Fix: Image prompt enhancement not functioning as expected in AI Images

+= 3.20.3 - 2024-03-26 =

+* Fix: Edit with Elementor button is missing for pages that had been previously edited with Elementor when using WordPress 6.5 ([#25495](https://github.com/elementor/elementor/issues/25495), [#25496](https://github.com/elementor/elementor/issues/25496))
+* Security Fix: Improved code security enforcement in Text Path Widget

 = 3.20.2 - 2024-03-20 =